brunosorban/thorpy/README.md

         - Include the effects of wind.

     - Equations of Motion:
-        - More degrees of freedom.
         - Mass variation / Fuel consumption.

-    - Thrust Vectoring system:
-        - Include the system as a 1st order dynamics, both from force and moment perspective.

 - Implement a more realistic simulation environment per se
     - Include the effects of wind.